Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: Sandpile monoids and weighted Leavitt path algebras: the connection

 \section{Sandpile monoids and weighted Leavitt path algebras: the connection}

-Let $E$ be a graph, and let $S$ denote the hereditary and saturated subset of vertices of $E$ which do not connect to any cycle.
+Let $E$ be a row-finite graph, and let $S$ denote the (hereditary) subset of vertices of $E$ which do not connect to any cycle.
 Consider $E$ as a balanced weighted graph $(E,w)$, so that $w(v)=|s^{-1}(v)|$ for all $v\in E_{\reg}^0$, and consider $(E/S,w_r)$ as a weighted subgraph of $(E,w)$ as described in Remark \ref{weightonquotientremark}.

 We are now in position to realise the conical sandpile monoids as the $\mathcal{V}$-monoids of weighted Leavitt path algebras.

 \begin{theorem} Let $E$ be a sandpile graph, and let $S$ denote the set of vertices of $E$ which do not connect to any cycle.
 Let $w$ denote a balanced weighting on $E$.
 Then